pantheon-systems/documentation/source/content/guides/legacy-dashboard/07-site-plan.md

 Changing your site plan is typically done at launch time.
 For a comprehensive step-by-step guide to going live, refer to [Launch Essentials](/guides/launch).

-If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing), contact your Supporting Organization for assistance, in order to retain your special pricing rate.
+If your site benefits from [Preferred Pricing](https://pantheon.io/plans/agency-preferred-pricing), contact your Supporting Workspace for assistance, in order to retain your special pricing rate.

 ## Access Site Plan